purduesigbots/pros-docs/v5/getting-started/linux.rst

 -------------------------------------------------------

 1. If you are using a version >18.04, you can find the toolchain `here <https://www.ubuntuupdates.org/package/core/disco/universe/base/gcc-arm-none-eabi>`

-.. note:: If you are using an older distrobution the instructions found `here <https://launchpad.net/~team-gcc-arm-embedded/+archive/ubuntu/ppa>`_ to add and install the latest version of the GNU Arm Embedded toolchain.
+2. If you are using an older distribution the instructions found `here <https://launchpad.net/~team-gcc-arm-embedded/+archive/ubuntu/ppa>`_ to add and install the latest version of the GNU Arm Embedded toolchain.

 Installing the toolchain for Other Distributions
 -----------------------------------------------

 1. If you are running a Debian-based distribution, follow the instructions found `here <https://launchpad.net/~team-gcc-arm-embedded/+archive/ubuntu/ppa>`_ to add and install the latest version of the GNU Arm Embedded toolchain.

-.. note:: If you are using a non-Debian-based distribution of Linux, check your favorite package repository for an updated version of the toolchain.
+2. If you are using a non-Debian-based distribution of Linux, check your favorite package repository for an updated version of the toolchain.
 The main requirement is that you get one that uses GCC version 7.2 or greater.

 Installing the CLI
 ------------------

 1. If you do not already have one installed, install a version of Python greater than or equal to 3.6 (3.7 recommended)
-2. Check the latest version of the PROS CLI on `our releases page <https://github.com/purduesigbots/pros-cli3/releases/latest>`_, and run :code:`python3.7 -m pip install --user https://github.com/purduesigbots/pros-cli/releases/download/3.1.4/pros_cli_v5-3.1.4-py3-none-any.whl`, replacing the numbers after 'python' with the version you installed and the X.X.Xs with the numbers you found before.
+2. Check the latest version of the PROS CLI on `our releases page <https://github.com/purduesigbots/pros-cli3/releases/latest>`_, and run :code:`python3.7 -m pip install --user https://github.com/purduesigbots/pros-cli/releases/download/3.X.X/pros_cli_v5-3.X.X-py3-none-any.whl`, replacing the numbers after 'python' with the version you installed and the X.X.Xs with the numbers you found before.
 If you wish to install for all users, run the command with :code:`sudo` and remove the :code:`--user` flag.
 3. Run :code:`prosv5 --version` to verify the CLI was installed correctly.
 If the command doesn't work, try restarting your machine.

 Installing the Editor